 Zoom on the Pulsar PG7500B

-In summary, the Pulsar PG7500B is a portable generator especially useful for:
+In a nutshell, the Pulsar PG7500B is a portable generator mostly geared towards:

 - Food truck owners who want to ensure that their business is fully self-contained and does not rely on potentially unreliable external power